saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/javascript.md

 ## A Solution

-Rather than gnash your teeth when authoring your tests, you can easily work with the elements in a frame by telling Selenium to _switch_ to that frame first.
-Then the rest of your test should be business as usual.
+Rather than getting frustrated when authoring your tests, you can work with the elements in a frame by telling Selenium to switch to that frame first.
+Then the rest of your test should be more straightforward.

-Let's dig in with some examples.
+Let's explore further with some examples.

 ## Example